 “A person challenging a presumption under Section 204 of this Act may rebut the presumption with clear and convincing evidence.”
 750 ILCS 46/206

 That “clear and convincing evidence” is always a DNA test.
 A DNA test from Walgreens or Amazon will not be sufficient.
 The statute lays out the strict requirements that an expert must prepare a report.
 In Cook county, the court appoints a DNA tester.
 You and the child go to the tester on separate days to take a DNA sample and then the tester issues the report directly to the judge.
 On the next court date the judge reveals the results and makes a ruling as to paternity.

 There is a time limit on when you can when you can ask for a DNA test.
 “An action to declare the non-existence of the parent-child relationship…shall be barred if brought more than 2 years after the petitioner obtains actual knowledge of relevant facts.”
 750 ILCS 46/205(d).

 So, if you have suspicions or should have had suspicions that you are not the father, then you need to ask for a DNA test within 2 years of those initial suspicions.
 Typically, this comes as news to men who divorce their wives and then question if their almost grown children were even their children at all.
 The courts abhor breaking up a parent-child relationship even if the child is discovered to not be the biological child of the father.

-Denying paternity is a big deal.
+Denying paternity in Illinois is a big deal.
 Contact my Chicago, Illinois office today to learn more about how to deny or allege paternity.